stephen/litefs-backup/README.md

 ## Using the control plane

 ### Install and configure the cli
-Install the proper [release](https://github.com/stephen/litefs-backup/releases) for your system and place it in your $PATH.
+Install the [release](https://github.com/stephen/litefs-backup/releases) for your system and place it in your `$PATH`.

 ```sh
 curl "https://github.com/stephen/litefs-backup/releases/latest/download/litefs-backup_$(uname -s)_$(uname -m).tar.gz" 2>/dev/null | tar -xz run 2>/dev/null